Walking & Cycling

 There are a wide variety of walks,ranging from short sceneic walks to strenuous climbs over mountains almost 3,000 feet high.
 A feature of the area is that walkers can enjoy the mountain experience without the crowds that are sometimes found in the busier parts of Snowdonia or The Lakes.

-NEW FOR 2019 - GUIDED MOUNTAIN WALKS
+GUIDED MOUNTAIN WALKS

 Walks for all abilities with local Mountain Leader Sharon Jones